Michigan Medicine Office of Counseling and Workplace Resilience

 The U-M International Center provides a variety of services to assist international students, scholars, faculty and staff at the University of Michigan.
 The International Center advises on adjustment to U.S. society and American culture, academic concerns and community resources, and also conducts workshops and orientation sessions for international students, scholars, and U-M departments.

-The Office of Lesbian Gay Bisexual and Transgender Affairs provides a comprehensive range of education, information and advocacy services working to create and maintain an open, safe and inclusive environment for lesbian, gay, bisexual, and transgender students, faculty, and staff, their families and friends, and the campus community at large.
+The U-M Spectrum Center provides a comprehensive range of education, information and advocacy services working to create and maintain an open, safe and inclusive environment for lesbian, gay, bisexual, and transgender students, faculty, and staff, their families and friends, and the campus community at large.
 Services include social and support groups.

-The UMHS Pastoral Care office provides spiritual support through an interdenominational team of chaplains available 24 hours a day.
+The Department of Spiritual Care at Michigan Medicine provides spiritual support through an interdenominational team of chaplains available 24 hours a day.
 Our chaplains provide private devotions, scripture and prayer, spiritual counseling, and sacraments.
 The Pastoral Care office is located in room 2A220 on Level 2 of University Hospital.
 The University Hospital chapel is located on the second floor of University Hospital.
 The C.S.
 Mott Children's Hospital prayer chapel is on the eighth floor of Mott Hospital.
 There is also an outdoor garden area for quiet reflection.

 To make an appointment, walk-in or call: (734) 936-5900 TTY: (800) 649-3777